 Doing business in Belize can also bring offshore seekers various opportunities to grow their business.
-The force behind is that the Belizean government strongly welcomes new investments to their country.
+The force behind this is that the Belizean government strongly welcomes new investments in their country.

-There are some certain incentives to attract foreign investors to Belize, such as EPZ – Export Processing Zones Program, Fiscal Incentives Program, Commercial Free Zones, Repatriation of Profits and Dividends and more.
+There are certain incentives to attract foreign investors to Belize, such as EPZ – Export Processing Zones Program, Fiscal Incentives Program, Commercial-Free Zones, Repatriation of Profits and Dividends, and more.

 Belize workforce was estimated at more than 190,000 as of September 2019.
 The country’s minimum wage rate which is the lowest amount legally must be paid for workers is still quite low, at BZ$3.30 an hour ($1.65).
 Notwithstanding, the living cost in Belize is comparatively lower than that in the US and many other countries.
 In fact, real estate property is fairly cheap for rental or purchase compared to those in developed nations.